 "First record of Johnston’s Genet Genetta johnstoni in Senegal" (Liliana PACHECO, Nerea RUIZ DE AZUA, José María FERNÁNDEZ-GARCÍA, Nacho ARANSAY, Ferran GUALLAR and Philippe GAUBERT)

 "Birds of Dindéfello Nature Reserve, south-east Senegal" (José María Fernández-García, Nerea Ruiz de Azua and Liliana Pacheco)

 "List of birds in the Dindéfélo Community Nature Reserve" (updated August 2018), compiled by José María Fernández-García.

 "Forest Inventory in the Dindéfélo Community Nature Reserve as a basic tool for chimpanzee habitat conservation" (Reyes Alejano, Francisco Marín, Juan Domingo-Santos, Antares Bermejo, Rafael Bazán, Alvaro Martín, Jose Carlos Pérez-Valderrama, David Vargas, Juan Domínguez, Liliana Pacheco, Roberto Martínez)

-Participation with JGI data in the article "Exploring interactions between Blastocystis sp., Strongyloides spp. and the gut microbiomes of wild chimpanzees in Senegal", Justinn Renelies Hamiltona, Marc Noguera-Julianc, Mariona Parerac, Roger Paredesc, Liliana Pacheco, Elena Dacale, José M. Saugare, José M. Rubioe, Michael Poulsena, Pamela C. Köstere, David Carmenae.
+Participation with JGIS data in the article "Exploring interactions between Blastocystis sp., Strongyloides spp. and the gut microbiomes of wild chimpanzees in Senegal", Justinn Renelies Hamiltona, Marc Noguera-Julianc, Mariona Parerac, Roger Paredesc, Liliana Pacheco, Elena Dacale, José M. Saugare, José M. Rubioe, Michael Poulsena, Pamela C. Köstere, David Carmenae.
 Infection, Genetics and Evolution 74 (2019).